The Tightwad’s Guide to Staying Off-Site at Walt Disney World

 But for many, and especially those with cars, half the price will win!

 This book includes the most comprehensive guide anywhere to off-site hotels at Walt Disney World.
-Pages 254-278 (in my edition; pagination of its “Hotels Outside Walt Disney World” section may vary by printing) alone are worth the price of the book for intending to stay offsite.
+The material beginning on page 222 (in my edition; pagination of its “Hotels Outside Walt Disney World” section may vary by printing) alone are worth the price of the book for intending to stay offsite.

 Use its material on prices, quality, distance etc., to develop a target list of hotels in the 192 and/or Downtown Disney Resort Area geographies.